Cakewalk

 1915 sheet music cover (late for cakewalk music): "Ebony Echoes: A Good Old-Fashioned Cake-Walk" by Dan Walker.
 New York, NY: Shapiro, Bernstein & Co.

-The cakewalk was a dance developed from the "prize walks" (dance contests with a cake awarded as the prize) held in the mid-19th century, generally at get-togethers of Black people on plantations before and after emancipation in the Southern United States.
-Alternative names for the original form of the dance were "chalkline-walk", and the "walk-around".
-It was originally a processional partner dance performed with comical formality, and may have developed as a subtle mockery of the mannered dances of white slaveholders.
+The cakewalk was a dance developed from the "prize walks" (dance contests with a cake awarded as the prize) held in the mid-19th century, generally at get-togethers of African Americans on plantations before and after emancipation in the Southern United States.
+Alternative names for the original form of the dance were chalkline-walk, and the walk-around.
+It was originally a processional partner dance performed with comical formality.

 Following an exhibition of the cakewalk at the 1876 Centennial Exposition in Philadelphia, the cakewalk was adopted by performers in minstrel shows, where it was danced exclusively by men until the 1890s.
 At that point, Broadway shows featuring women began to include cakewalks, and grotesque dances became very popular across the country.
 The fluid and graceful steps of the dance may have given rise to the colloquialism that something accomplished with ease is a "cakewalk".

+The National Museum of American History points to the Grand March, a European style couples dance as the inspiration, noting that movements were creatively personalized with the inclusion of twists, shuffles and high kicks from African dances.
+Plantation owners would often welcome the contest and present the prize cake to the winner as a way to still exhibit authority.

+The cakewalk is a lively, partnered vernacular jazz dance that features high-stepping kicks, struts, slides, and an erect upper body tilted backward.